jo-kem/SIT725_s225656649/README.md

 - **Request**: HTTP client for integration testing API endpoints

 Run `npm start` followed by `npm test` to execute the test suite.

+### 7.2P – Socket Programming

+This directory contains task 7.2P, implementing real-time bidirectional communication using Socket.io.
+The application displays a psychedelic text that dynamically changes color when users hover over it.
+Socket.io enables instant communication between the server and all connected clients, allowing color changes to be broadcast in real-time.

+- public: contains index.html with the psychedelic text display and styles.css for layout and styling.
+- public/scripts.js: client-side Socket.io code that emits `mouseEntered` events when hovering over the h1 and listens for `colourChange` events from the server.
+- server.js: the Express server with Socket.io integration, listens for `mouseEntered` events from clients and broadcasts `colourChange` events with random colors.
+- package.json: includes Socket.io as a dependency.

+**Socket.io Events:**

+- **`mouseEntered`** (client → server): Emitted when the user's mouse enters the h1 element
+- **`colourChange`** (server → client): Broadcast to all connected clients with updated background and text colors

+The application demonstrates real-time event-driven communication where client interactions trigger server-side color generation, which is then instantly communicated back to all connected clients.